VIN-y/MissChanger/README.md

   - The heater block causing slow heat-up and cool-down.
 This is not ideal, since it is beneficial to lower the tool temperature when it is docked for a long period of time.
   - The cold side of the hot-end is inadequate to cool PLA in a 30°C+ chamber, eventually causing heat creep if the heater is constantly on.
   - Close proximity between the heater block to the plastic causing deformation.
 This does not resulted in critical failures, but the affected parts will not work on any other assembly.

+#### Extruder:

+All extruder that is compatible with the Stealth Burner should works just fine.
+Nevertheless, any added dimensions on top of the ClockWork 2 might resulted in less print area or space for other tool-heads.
+In addition, the chosen

+* ClockWork 2 (CW2) - Default

+  * All quoted clearance dimensions are in reference to this extruder.

+* Galileo 2 Extruder (G2E)

+  * The thumbscrew stick out ~8mm to the left.
+Thus, taking up more docking space than default.

 ## Assembly